yutokun/Localizer/README.md

 ### Automatic String Injection

 Add **String Injector** next to the text component and enter String ID.
+It suggest candidate IDs as you type.

 Localized strings will be injected when the component starts.